 Are you considering getting a VR headset for your kids?
-With the new Oculus Quest 2 coming out soon, it’s something a lot of parents are considering.
-I’m betting you have a million questions, so today I am going to dive in to the world of virtual reality and in particular VR for Kids.
+It’s something a lot of parents are considering and if you are one of them, I’m betting you have a million questions, so today I am going to dive in to the world of virtual reality and in particular VR for Kids.
 I will explore some of the incredible options, safety considerations, and educational games available for kids to use on VR.
 Including some ways virtual reality can be a valuable addition to a homeschool or classroom.

 Educational VR Games for Kids

 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Not seeing our videos?
 Turn off any adblockers to ensure our video feed can be seen.

 Our exploration of VR (virtual reality) began about 3 years ago when we went to our very first VR Arcade.
 It was an incredible experience for our whole family to be playing video games together through these machines.
 We were even linked up so we could chat, play together and take on challenges as a team.
 It was surreal, fostered some incredible connections, created lasting memories, and was incredibly fun.

 I also immediately saw some amazing educational benefits.
 I was surprised at the number of educational game options and for a while we started going to the VR Arcade as part of our homeschool learning every few months.
 It was a great “field trip”!

 At the time the technical requirements of VR were beyond what we could provide or afford, but fast forward 18 months, and the playing field changed significantly with some major technical advances.
 Finally, we were able to purchase the Oculus Quest, a wireless VR headset.
 And it has sent us on some epic adventures right from our home.